mmitsui/info-seeking-intentions/README.md

 ## Information Seeking Intentions

 In the first study - named *Information Seeking Intentions* -  we collected data about individuals' information-seeking behavior on journalism-based tasks.
 Participants were brought to a laboratory and asked to conduct 2 20-minute information seeking tasks on a laboratory computer.
-After each task, participants were asked to review their activity (shown a video for review) and to comment on their intentions.
+After each task, participants were asked to review their activity in videos and to comment on their intentions.
 What were they trying to accomplish at each query?
 Were they trying to identify specific information, find a specific link, or evaluate the best item among a set of items?
-The accompanying browser extension recorded participants' search activity while they browsed through web pages and conducted each part of the study.
+The accompanying Firefox browser extension recorded participants' search activity while they browsed through web pages and conducted each part of the study.

 More details about this study can be found [here](https://github.com/mmitsui/info-seeking-intentions/tree/master/src/collection-tools/fall2015)

 ## Search Intentions in Natural Settings

 In the second study - named *Search Intentions in Natural Settings* -  we collected data about individuals' information-seeking behavior in the workplace.
-In contrast with the previous study, this was a live study.
-Participants were not brought to a laboratory; they installed a plugin on their workplace machine computer.
+In contrast with the previous study participants were not brought to a laboratory; they installed a plugin on their workplace machine computer.
 The extension passively collected data throughout several days, and participants used the accompanying interface to annotate their search activity.
 Participants identified sessions in their search activity, assigned tasks to each session, indicated the query segments within each session, the search intentions of each segment, and whether the sessions were successful or useful.
+The accompanying Chrome browser extension recorded participants' search activity while they browsed through web pages and conducted each part of the study.

 More details about this study can be found [here](https://github.com/mmitsui/info-seeking-intentions/tree/master/src/collection-tools/spring2017).